wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 UK-based, they are currently resident Company at Salisbury Arts Centre and supported artists at The Point, Eastleigh. *Near Gone* won them a Total Theatre Award for Innovation, Experimentation & Playing With Form, and the Pulse Ipswich Suitcase Prize.

-#### What people have said about *Manpower*
+#### What people have said about them
->*ONLY AUDIENCE QUOTES?*
+About *Near Gone*:
+>*great beauty, sensitivity and humour* <br><a href="http://www.broadwaybaby.com/shows/near-gone/702154" target="_blank">★★★★ Broadway Baby </a>
+>*a near­perfect show.* <br><a href="http://totaltheatre.org.uk/two-destination-language-near-gone/" target="_blank">Dorothy Max Prior for Total Theatre Magazine</a>
+About *Landed*:
+>*a near­perfect show.* <br> The Daily Telegraph

 #### Credits
 Conceived, devised, performed + produced by Alister Lownie + Katherina Radeva | 2016 tour produced with Jo Mackie | Lighting design by Vince Field<br>Thanks to Richard Owen, Cheryl Pierce, Caroline Steele + Tanya Steinhauser.<br>An ICIA University of Bath commission with Salisbury Arts Centre.<br>Development supported using public funding by the National Lottery through Arts Council England, and by the Kevin Spacey Foundation, The Point Eastleigh, The New Wolsey Theatre, Bristol Old Vic Ferment + BAC.
+Image by Alex Brenner.

 #### Websites
 <a href="http://www.twodestinationlanguage.com/?page_id=1137" target="_blank">twodestinationlanguage.com</a> | <a href="http://twitter.com/2destlang" target="_blank">@2destlang</a> | <a href="http://facebook.com/2destlang" target="_blank">2destlang on Facebook</a>